DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ![Docker support](/images/docker-support.png)

-Also, to restore nuget packages correctly, we will pass the DevExpress nuget source url via argument ([ARG](https://docs.docker.com/engine/reference/builder/#arg)).
+Also, to restore nuget packages correctly, we will pass the DevExpress nuget source url via secret ([BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information)).
 At the end of the section, we will publish our application to the /app directory and copy the entrypoint.sh file there.

 Refer to [Docker reference](https://docs.docker.com/engine/reference/builder/) for better understanding commands syntax.